 Mixing personal and business finances

 Most times, certain assets such as a car or a computer will have both business and personal use.
-In essence, most entrepreneurs struggle with separating business and personal finances.
+In essence, most entrepreneurs struggle with separating business expense and personal finances.
 However, you can avoid this by keeping a separate business and personal accounts.
 Use a different business credit card to ensure that all your business expenses and income are kept intact.

 - Commingling is a serious offense that could lead to deregistration.
 Hire an accountant to help you keep the two accounts separate.